frostwire/frostwire-jlibtorrent/README.md

 frostwire-jlibtorrent
 =====================
-A high level Java wrapper for libtorrent.
+A high level Java wrapper for libtorrent by the makers of FrostWire.